Are these ripe?

 How do I preserve my peaches?

 You can easily freeze or can (jar) your peaches.
-Here’s some how-to details (LINK NEW PAGE); we may even have a canning class you can attend!
+See below for how to freeze (plus pickyourown.org has tons of info); we may even have a canning class you can attend!

 Why do peaches cost more than apples?